This tour sets up your first site on CloudCannon, showcases some of the features and demonstrates different editors.

 Clients and non-developers don’t have access to the Source Editor.

-Open the Collections section by selecting Collections in the left sidebar.
+Open the Explore section by selecting Explore in the left sidebar.
 This section contains your pages, drafts, posts, collections items and data files.

 Select the Drafts group and open the Second Blog Post draft.
 The draft opens in the Content Editor, a distraction-free WYSIWYG editor that saves to Markdown.